Top Rated Urgent Care Clinic in El Paso and Horizon City, TX

 • If you have chest pain (especially on the left side) and are at an increased risk for heart disease.

 • If you’re experiencing sudden paralysis, trouble speaking, confusion, and other strange symptoms.

 • If you have a fever and severe abdominal pain along with issues like nausea, fatigue, stomach swelling, and lethargy.

 • If you’re dealing with any illness or injury that is limb or life-threatening.

-If you or someone you know is experiencing any of these minor to moderate conditions, come to UCare Urgent Care today!
+If you or someone you know is experiencing any of these minor to moderate conditions, come to UCare Urgent Care and Walk-In Clinic today!
 We have top-rated experts trained in treating a wide variety of different ailments.
 Contact our office today to get in touch with a specialist.
 To book an appointment, call us or visit us online!
-We serve patients from El Paso TX, Lee Trevino Drive TX, Fort Bliss TX, Mission Valley TX, Resler Canyon TX, Alfalfa TX, Montwood TX, and Horizon City TX.
+We serve patients from El Paso TX, Horizon City TX, Lee Trevino Drive TX, Fort Bliss TX, Mission Valley TX, Resler Canyon TX, Alfalfa TX, Montwood TX, and BEYOND.